casella/FailureModes/README.md

-The goal of this library is thus to collect simple paradigmatic test cases that demonstrate typical numerical runtime failure modes of Modelica models, to be used by Modelica tool developers to assess how far they can get at helping the end user identify and fix them.
+The goal of this library is thus to collect simple paradigmatic test cases that demonstrate typical numerical runtime failure modes of Modelica models, to be used by Modelica tool developers to assess how far they can get at helping the end user to identify and fix them.

 The library can also have educational value for Modelica users, to learn in which ways Modelica models can fail for numerical reasons and develop appropriate strategies to deal with each of these sources of trouble, using their